peterkaminski/about-obsidian/Obsidian, an On-Ramp to Massive Wiki.md

 Skillz

 - controlling the tool
-- highlighting / choosing what to link
+- highlighting / choosing what to link/label
 - link as you think
 - choosing / honing your system